-Site Ref Site Address Settlement Size (ha) Developable area Capacity Planning Status inc NP/ELR Planning application reference GF/BF ALC Flood Zone MSA Relationship with nearest settlement Highways impact (Red=Responses) Accessibility Heritage (Red=Responses) Natural Environment Landscape/character/ topography Status ofvthe site through the Site Slection Methodology R A GE EDNA: The site is not considered commerciall y attractive due to its narrow access, and proximity to residential and holiday rental uses.
-On this basis, it is recommend ed that Eastfield Nurseries is not included within the employment land supply. glamping (camping) site agricultur al land FZ2 and FZ3 safeguardin g zone. onto the A6075 Darlton Road, a stratgeic east-west route providing access to the A1 0.8 miles to the west so has good accessibility to the wider stratgeic network, although vehicles pass through Tuxford and residential areas.
-ELAA4 8 LAA 032 Markham Road Tuxford 1.7 1.7 N/A Proposed new employment site EDNA: This site is not considered to be in a commerciall y attractive location.
+Site Site Address Settlement Size (ha) Developable Capacity Planning Status inc Planning GF/BF ALC Flood MSA Relationship Highways impact Accessibility Heritage (Pod-Rosponsos) Natural Environment Landscape/character/ Status of the site through the Site Slection Methodology R A GE Ref Address (na) area NP/ELR application reference Zone with nearest settlement (Red=Responses) (Red=Responses) topography Slection Methodology & A GE The site is not considered commerciall y attractive due to its narrow access, and proximity to residential and holiday rental uses.
+On this basis, it is recommend ed that Eastfield Nurseries is not included within the employment glamping (camping) site agricultur al land FZ2 and FZ3 safeguardin g zone. onto the A6075 Darlton Road, a stratgeic east-west route providing access to the A1 0.8 miles to the west so has good accessibility to the wider stratgeic network, although vehicles pass through Tuxford and residential areas.
+ELAA4 8 LAA 032 Markham Road Tuxford 1.7 1.7 N/A land supply.
+Proposed new employment site EDNA: This site is not considered to be in a commerciall y attractive location.
 The site comprises a residential dwellinghou se, and there are no industrial uses within a close proximity to the site.
 Therefore, it is recommend ed that the site should not be included within the Council's employment land supply.
-N/A The site is part brownfield/p art greenfield The site is identified as Grade 2 agricultur al land The site lies within FZ1 The site does not lie within a minerals safeguardin g zone. edge of Tuxford.
-The Access to the site is currently via a narrow driveway off Markham Road which provides access to Eldon Street and Tuxford to the south.
-The A1 is 0.8 miles to the south but vehicles would need to pass residential areas and the town centre. and homes are There are no national or local natural environment designations nearby.
+N/A The site is part brownfield/p art greenfield The site is identified as Grade 2 agricultur al land The site lies within FZ1 The site does not lie within a minerals safeguardin g zone.
+Markham Road is a small parcel of land located on the northern edge of Tuxford.
+The site is bound to the north by agricultural land; to the east by the A1; to the south by Markham Road; and to the west by Eldon Street (B1164).
+The surrounding area comprises a mix of agricultural and residential uses.
+There are no industrial uses within a close proximity to the site Access to the site is currently via a narrow driveway off Markham Road which provides access to Eldon Street and Tuxford to the south.
+The A1 is 0.8 miles to the south but vehicles would need to pass residential areas and the town centre.
+Services, facilities and homes are potentially accessible by cycle and foot.
+Bus stops are within 300m of the site.
+The site has good access to the A1, 0.8 miles from the site.
+The site has the potential to be accessible by a range of employees.
+The site lies within the Tuxford Conservation Area.
+This is a predominantly residential area.
+There are no national or local natural environment designations nearby.
 The site has some amenity value being partly open pasture, grassland and unfarmed Grade 2 agricultural land.
 This is a predominantly residential area.
 Discounted by EDNA conclusions and locational constraints